rwinston-ibm/tape-automation/rest-over-ethernet/curl/roecurl.md

 ```

 ##### GET /v1/drives/`<location>`
-where `<location>` is taken from one of the drives returned by GET /v1/drives
 ```
 curl -k -b cookies.txt -X GET https://192.0.2.0/web/api/v1/drives/drive_F1C3R2
 ```

 ##### GET /v1/drives/`<sn>`
-where `<sn>` is taken from one of the drives returned by GET /v1/drives
 ```
 curl -k -b cookies.txt -X GET https://192.0.2.0/web/api/v1/drives/607BBFFFF8
 ```

 ##### POST /v1/drives/`<location>`/clean
-where `<location>` is taken from one of the drives returned by GET /v1/drives
 ```
 curl -k -b cookies.txt -X GET https://192.0.2.0/web/api/v1/drives/drive_F1C3R2
 ```

 ##### POST /v1/drives/`<sn>`/clean
-where `<sn>` is taken from one of the drives returned by GET /v1/drives
 ```
 curl -k -H "Content-Type: application/json" -X POST https://192.0.2.0/web/api/v1/drives/607BBFFFF8/clean -b cookies.txt
 ```

 #### PUT /v1/drives/`<location>` {"use": <"access" | "controlPath" | "verification">}
-where `<location>` is taken from one of the drives returned by GET /v1/drives
 ```
 curl -k -H "Content-Type: application/json" -X PUT https://192.0.2.0/web/api/v1/drives/drive_F1C2R4 -b cookies.txt -d "{\"use\":\"access\"}"
 ```